Finn’s Law passes Commons Committee Stage

 I applaud PC Wardell, Sir Oliver Heald and all others who have campaigned for this Bill which the Government will continue to strongly support as it progresses through Parliament.

 The Finn’s Law campaign takes its name from the brave police dog stabbed while pursuing a suspect with his handler PC David Wardell.
 The Bill will prevent those who attack or injure service animals – including police dogs and horses – from claiming self-defence.
-This change, coupled with the Government’s plans to increase maximum sentences for animal cruelty offences to five years in prison, will make sure those who harm service animals are punished accordingly.
+This change, couple with the Government’s plans to increase maximum sentences for animal cruelty offences to five years in prison, will make sure those who harm service animals are punished accordingly.